SaintLawrenceIslandYupik/digital_corpus/README.md

 ## Version

-This is version 0.1.0 of the St. Lawrence Island Yupik digital corpus.
+This is the development version of the St. Lawrence Island Yupik digital corpus.

+This version incorporates changes made after the release of version 0.1.0 on 31 January 2021.

 ## Tokenization Status